Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Use Case 1 Discription
 </summary>

-  1. Owner signs in to Discord.
+  <p>1.
+Owner signs in to Discord.</p>
-  2. Owner opens the server "Preferences".
+  <p>2.
+Owner opens the server "Preferences".</p>
-  3. Owner selects "Apps and Integrations" and installs the WhatchaDoin bot.
+  <p>3.
+Owner selects "Apps and Integrations" and installs the WhatchaDoin bot.</p>
-  4. Owner assigns roles and privileges to users in the community.
+  <p>4.
+Owner assigns roles and privileges to users in the community.</p>
-  5. Owner defines moderation and content guidelines.
+  <p>5.
+Owner defines moderation and content guidelines.</p>
-  6. Owner defines type of prompts for WhatchaDoin bot to send properly suit the culture and vibe of their community.
+  <p>6.
+Owner defines type of prompts for WhatchaDoin bot to send properly suit the culture and vibe of their community.</p>
-  7. Owner configures the schedule for WhatchaDoin bot, defining the hours when the it will send prompts.
+  <p>7.
+Owner configures the schedule for WhatchaDoin bot, defining the hours when the it will send prompts.</p>
-  8. Owner sets the duration for prompt responses to remain in the chat.
+  <p>8.
+Owner sets the duration for prompt responses to remain in the chat.</p>
-  9. Owner sets the amount of time users have to respond to prompt notification.
+  <p>9.
+Owner sets the amount of time users have to respond to prompt notification.</p>
-  10. Owner saves the configuration settings.
+  <p>10.
+Owner saves the configuration settings.</p>

 </details>